Flow999Cloud/text-bot/README.md

 3. Modify the file `lib/bot/bot.js` to include your own bot handling code.
 If you would like to use a separate bot messaging service (such as `wit.ai`, `converse.ai`, and so on ), you can add the middleware to each bot instance that you'd like for that service to use, and configure it with the single `bot.js` file.

-## About the Weather Conversation pattern

-This Starter Kit uses weather information from the WeatherInsights service to demonstrate how to integrate a bot with the Conversation service available on Bluemix.
-It provides extension points for integration botkits from vendors such as Facebook and Twilio.

-For a given input *(e.g. question about weather in Austin, TX)* , a trained Conversation service instance responds with weather forecast.
-The service is composed of a model trained with a set of intents and entities (in this case, the intent is to get the forecast and the entities are cities that the user might want to know the forecast for).
-The dialog agent of the Conversation service is responsible for interacting with the user and keeping track of the context of the conversation so that it can provide answers to follow up questions about the same topic.

 ## Running locally
 First, make sure that you followed steps 1 through 11 in the [Getting Started](#Getting Started) and that you are still logged in to Bluemix.

-1. Make sure you have created the Alchemy Language, Conversation, Cloudant, and WeatherInsights services and updated the credentials information for those services in your `.env` file, as explained in the previous section.
+1. Make sure you have created the Conversation and Cloudant services and updated the credentials information for those services in your `.env` file, as explained in the previous section.
+Also make sure you updated the Skyscanner section of the `.env` file with your Skyscanner API key.

 2. Execute the following command to pick up the environment specified for your application based on its name in your `manifest.yml` file: